Notice of Possible Scam

 - Download the registration form here.

 The Civil Division of the Buffalo County Attorney’s Office represents the County in actions brought on behalf of or against the County.
-The Division also represents and advises the Buffalo County Board of Supervisors and other elected and appointed officials, including the Planning and Zoning Commission.
+The Division also represents and advises the Buffalo County Board of Commissioners and other elected and appointed officials, including the Planning and Zoning Commission.

 The Civil Division is responsible for the final determination of County inheritance taxes due on estates administered in Buffalo County, for tax foreclosures for non-payment of real estate taxes, represents the County in general tax assessment and collection processes, county official’s involvement in garnishment and execution processes, and for Tort claims against the County.